abraunegg/onedrive/docs/USAGE.md

 ### How to 'skip' certain files from syncing?
 There are two methods to achieve this:
-*   Utilise 'skip_file' to configure what files to skip
+*   Utilise 'skip_file' to configure what files to skip.
+Refer to above for configuration advice.
 *   Utilise 'sync_list' to configure what files and directories to sync, and what should be exluded

 ### How to 'rate limit' the application to control bandwidth consumed for upload & download operations